 7. Encourages with Speech and Actions

 “Barnabas,” called Joseph at birth, was a name that meant “son of encouragement” (Acts 4:36).
 This name described his words and actions among the saints.
 It is no wonder he received such an appellation, for he was filled with the Great Comforter (John 16:7).
 Candidates need to be men and women who have a holy habit of using words of truth, trust, consistency, and vulnerability.
-Their actions should be substantial, sacrificial, helpful, and exemplary.
+Your missionary candidates’ actions should be substantial, sacrificial, helpful, and exemplary.

 8. Responds Appropriately to Conflict